markvarga21/studentManager/README.md

    ```sh
    docker compose up --detach
    ```
    This file is provided by me or by an admin for safety reasons.
-Also, make sure you run this command in the same folder you've put the `docker-compose.yaml` file.
+Also, make sure you run this command in the same directory you've put the `docker-compose.yaml` file into.
 6. Open the page in any browser using the link below
    ```
    http://localhost:3000/